transitiverobotics/transitive-utils/docs/common.md

 ### waitForHeartbeatOnce

-register a callback for the next heartbeat from the broker
+Register a callback for the next heartbeat from the broker

 ##### Parameters